AI experts sharing free tutorials to accelerate your business.

 Education AI Skills Toolkit

-16 ready-to-use AI skills, prompts, and a knowledge base built specifically for education.
-Clone it, point your AI assistant at it, and start getting real work done with Claude or ChatGPT.
+33 ready-to-use AI skills, prompts, and a knowledge base built specifically for education.
+Clone it, point your AI assistant at it, and start getting real work done with Claude, ChatGPT, or Gemini.

 What’s in this toolkit